PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 {{< feature-state state="alpha" for_k8s_version="v1.22" >}}

-Prior to Kubernetes 1.22, nodes did not support the use of swap memory, and a kubelet would by default fail to start if swap was detected on a node.
+Prior to PlaidCloud 1.22, nodes did not support the use of swap memory, and a kubelet would by default fail to start if swap was detected on a node.
 In 1.22 onwards, swap memory support can be enabled on a per-node basis.